simaocaixas/Simao/README.md

-### hi  🤙
+# Hi!  🤙
-I am currently studying CS at IST (Lisbon), i love gaming and going to the gym.
+* I like studing and going to the gym : )
-Passionate about machine learning and huge Drake fan
+* Passionate about A.I and Machine Learning!
+* Looking foward to build my website
+* First year of Computer Science Degree at IST (Lisbon)
+* Best at every game including life